ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Lecture_4/Transcripts/Prose/cFPIP-04L_Physics as Information Processing  ~ Chris Fields ~ Lecture 4.m4a.sentences.csv_transcript.md

 [[start:220450][end:233970]] But the bottom line, last time, was that physics alone gives us compartmentalization in systems whenever the systems are complex enough to have multiple kinds of measurements that they can't deploy simultaneously.

 03:56 [[start:236390][end:254470]] So where we're going: Today, we're going to start from this place we left off last time, of the possibility of agents that are compartmentalized into compartments that have to communicate classically.
-[[start:255070][end:270830]] So we're going to talk about agents that can be compartmentalized into multiple subagents that share an environment, the environment consisting of Bob and how those agents talk about that shared environment.
+[[start:255070][end:270830]] So we're going to talk about agents that can be compartmentalized into multiple subagents that share an environment, the environment consisting of Bob, and how those agents talk about that shared environment.
 [[start:271490][end:274000]] So the motivation for this is simple.
 [[start:274450][end:278250]] It's that what we do all the time is a group activity.
 [[start:278330][end:283470]] And what we're doing right now is a group activity that involves sharing an environment such as what's shown on this screen, and talking about it.